 Greencastle, Ind. - Freshman Kam Shiver set a new school record for most goals in a game with nine against Wittenberg in DePauw's 19-10 victory, Wednesday night.
 DePauw moves to 6-8 (2-5) and Wittenberg falls to 1-14 (0-7)

 DePauw's offense came alive in the second quarter, with all six offensive starters recording a goal in the period.
 Kokke scored his second goal to start the scoring in the second quarter before Alex Sharma buried a shot low on a fast break opportunity.
 Gavin Berry scored his first of the night on a quick stick finish off of a feed from Sharma behind the net.
 Tripp Salowich stopped the scoring run with his first goal of the night to make the score 6-2 in favor of DePauw with 8:37 left in the first half.
 Noah Sulpizio responded with a bar down rip on the run to stretch the lead back to five.
-Shivar would go to score three more in the second to put him at five goals on the evening going into half and Jack Neff added a goal as well.
+Shiver scored three more in the second to put him at five goals on the evening going into half and Jack Neff added a goal as well.

 Sharma finished the game with a team-high five assists while Berry and Sulpizio each tallied three.
 Anthony Reinhardt stood tall and made several great low saves, making 17 on the night and finishing with 63% save percentage.
 Several Tigers rallied two caused turnovers leading the defense and Nolan Childs and Jack Brand led the team with seven saves.

-The DePauw Tigers are back in action Saturday April, 25th on the road at Denison at 1 p.m. for their last regular season match up.
+The DePauw Tigers are back in action Saturday April, 25, on the road at Denison at 1 p.m. for their last regular season match up.